MrSlimCoder/MrSlimCoder/README.md

 ° Welcome to my world

-° I'm "Vivek Anand Sharma" software engineer by profession and have worked on highly demand and new technologies i.e JS, Go, AWS, Microservices and much more.
+° I'm "Vivek Anand Sharma" aka "Slim Coder" software engineer by profession and have worked on highly demand and new technologies i.e JS, Go, AWS, Microservices and much more.

 ° I'm open sourcerer, community enthusiast, love to helps developer communities and student's, love to speak in events/webinars, love to give back to community by recording courses and uploading those courses for free.